-Utah Valley University provides several important services to a diverse Universitye community consisting of approximately 12,300 daytime students and supporting faculty and staff by providing 24-hour-a-day police patrol and security protection for the benefit of all University properties, employees, students and visitors at the Orem campus.
+Utah Valley University provides several important services to a diverse University community consisting of approximately 30,000 students and supporting faculty and staff by providing 24-hour-a-day police patrol and security protection for the benefit of all University properties, employees, students and visitors at the Orem campus.
 Utah Valley University police officers have the same full police powers and responsibilities as do officers in other Utah law enforcement agencies.

 All UVUPD police officers are trained at the Utah State Police Academy and each year receive an additional forty (40) hours of in-service and specialized training in crime prevention and awareness, first aid, firearms, defensive tactics, legal updates, evidence gathering, traffic control and traffic accident investigation, follow-up on criminal and civil investigations, etc.

 Several patrol methods are used to secure and patrol University properties, including uniformed vehicle patrol, foot patrol, as well as plain clothes motorized and foot patrol.

 University police officers are also responsible for providing a full range of public safety services to the University community, including the handling of all crime reports, investigations, traffic accidents, enforcement of laws regulating underage drinking, the use of controlled substances, weapons violations, and enforcement of all applicable State, County and local laws, and all other incidents such as medical and fire emergencies which require police assistance.
 University police officers prepare and submit reports of incidents brought to their attention.
 As a courtesy, they share information on arrests and serious crimes with any law enforcement agency having a legitimate need to know.

 The serial numbers of all vehicles, office equipment, and personal property stolen from our University campuses are reported nationwide through the National Crime Information Center (NCIC).